Ecwid/ecwid-api-docs/includes/_combinations.md

-### Delete combination image
+### Delete variation image

-Delete an image of a specific product combination in an Ecwid store.
+Delete an image of a specific product variation in an Ecwid store.

 > Request example